Battle of Hamel: Feint attack at Ville-sur-Ancre

-Consolidation and German counter-attack
+Consolidation

 All the Allies' objectives were achieved in 93 minutes, just three minutes more than Monash's calculated battle time of 90 minutes.
 After taking the village, the Australians and Americans began rebuilding the shattered defences.
 Mopping up was completed in the Vaire and Hamel Woods by 06:00 and in Hamel by 07:00.
-Supplies were brought up on four gun carrier tanks and at 04:45, reconnaissance aircraft from No. 3 Squadron of the Australian Flying Corps, began photographing the new front line for map making.
-At 06:00, No. 9 Squadron RAF, began flying supply sorties, employing parachute drops that had been developed by a team led by Australian Captain Lawrence Wackett.
-Air attacks behind the line by Nos.
-23, 41,and 209 Squadrons maintained pressure on the Germans, although this was stopped around 09:30 when the Germans dispatched 30 fighter aircraft to Hamel to contest control of the skies.
+Supplies were brought up on four gun carrier tanks and at 04:45, reconnaissance aircraft from 3 Squadron of the Australian Flying Corps, began photographing the new front line for map making.
+At 06:00, 9 Squadron, began flying supply sorties, employing parachute drops that had been developed by a team led by Australian Captain Lawrence Wackett.
+Air attacks behind the line by 23, 41, and 209 Squadron maintained pressure on the Germans, although this was stopped around 09:30 when the Germans dispatched 30 fighter aircraft to Hamel to contest control of the skies.

 The Australians and Americans worked to consolidate the captured position.
 The tanks remained in support until 17:30 when they were withdrawn, taking some of the wounded with them.
 Throughout the night, German snipers fired on the Allied line and the Allied troops advanced another 400 yd and by the morning of 5 July, took another 700 prisoners.
 The Germans continued to harass the Australian troops around Hamel the rest of the day, undertaking brief air attacks and firing artillery bombardments as they prepared for a counter-attack.

+Counter-attack

 A German counter-attack came at around 22:00 that night.
 Amid phosgene and mustard gas bombardments, Stosstruppen and an infantry company of about 200 men from the 201st Infantry Regiment of the 43rd Reserve Division broke into the 44th Battalion sector around Le Hurleux, a hill dubbed "Wolfsberg" by the Germans where they had established a strongpoint prior to the battle.
 The Germans forced a 200 yd gap in the line between two companies and captured a dozen Australian stretcher-bearers but were unable to bring up reinforcements as British artillery began firing in their rear.
 As the 44th Battalion began to rally, it was reinforced by the 43rd Battalion and the Americans attached to it.
 At 02:00 on 6 July, the two battalions counter-attacked.
 The experienced German storm-troopers checked the drive at first, fighting behind trench blocks but they were eventually overwhelmed by an attack from the flanks, as the Australians assaulted their position with grenades and clubs.
 The effect shocked the Germans and forced them back, restoring the Allied line and releasing the captured stretcher-bearers.